CDC Says Number Of Possible Cases Of Vaping-Related Lung Illness Has Doubled

 Many, though not all, of the patients who have fallen ill had used cannabis-derived vaping products, and some had also used nicotine-containing products.
 A smaller group reported using nicotine only.

-No infectious causes have been identified, and the CDC says the "lung illnesses are likely associated with a chemical exposure."
-But it is too early to pinpoint a single product or substance that is common to all cases, the CDC says, based on preliminary research in the Journal.
+No infectious causes have been identified, and the CDC said in a briefing for reporters that the "lung illnesses are likely associated with a chemical exposure."
+But it is too early to pinpoint a single product or substance that is common to all cases, the CDC said, based on preliminary research also published Friday.

 In those studies, officials in Illinois and Wisconsin detailed 53 cases they've investigated, 28 in Wisconsin and 25 in Illinois.
 They described the vaping history of 41 patients where complete information was available.

 About 80% of those patients had used products containing THC, the active ingredient in marijuana, and 61% used nicotine products.
-Some 7% used CBD products.
+Some 7% used cannabidiol, or CBD, products.
 Most of the patients are male, with an average age of 19, and all were previously healthy.
 They were sick for several days prior to being hospitalized, with respiratory symptoms being most common, followed by fever, fatigue, weight loss and gastrointestinal symptoms.

 In some of these cases, officials said, patients either used only THC products or only nicotine.
 Patients reported using 14 different brands of THC products and 13 brands of nicotine products in a wide range of flavors.

-The CDC says that because no single product or substance has been definitively tied to the respiratory illnesses, people should consider not using e-cigarettes while the investigation is ongoing — particularly those purchased from sources other than authorized retailers, such as dispensaries in states where the drug is legal.
+The CDC said that because no single product or substance has been definitively tied to the respiratory illnesses, people should consider not using e-cigarettes while the investigation is ongoing — particularly those purchased from sources other than authorized retailers, such as dispensaries in states where the drug is legal.
 Adult smokers who vape nicotine in order to quit smoking should consult with their health care provider and use proven treatments, not e-cigarettes.

 On Thursday, New York state health officials said lab tests found vitamin E acetate in a number of cannabis-containing vaping cartridges submitted by people who fell ill and that it is now a "key focus" of their investigation.

-But in a briefing for reporters Friday, Mitch Zeller, director of the FDA's Center for Tobacco Products, said the agency now had 120 samples of e-cigarettes available for testing and that "no one substance or compound, including vitamin E acetate, has been identified in all the samples tested."
+Mitch Zeller, director of the FDA's Center for Tobacco Products, said in Friday's briefing that the agency now had 120 samples of e-cigarettes available for testing and that "no one substance or compound, including vitamin E acetate, has been identified in all the samples tested."

 Zeller said the FDA is analyzing samples for a broad range of substances, including nicotine, THC and other cannabinoids, along with cutting agents, diluents, additives, pesticides, opioids, poisons and toxins.

-"With these increasing reports," Zeller says, "if you're thinking of purchasing one of these products off the street, out of the back of a car, out of a trunk, in an alley — or if you are then going to go home and make modifications to the product yourself using something that you purchased from some third party or got from a friend — think twice."
+"With these increasing reports," Zeller said, "if you're thinking of purchasing one of these products off the street, out of the back of a car, out of a trunk, in an alley — or if you are then going to go home and make modifications to the product yourself using something that you purchased from some third party or got from a friend — think twice."